typescriptstudies/artisan-static/source/_posts/pgn_editor.md

 ## Stop analysis

-To start engine analyis, press the "Stop" button in the "Analysis" sub tab of the "Analysis" tab.
+To stop engine analyis, press the "Stop" button in the "Analysis" sub tab of the "Analysis" tab.

 ## Set multipv level